-To get a more in-depth look at these questions and their answers, check out our Keeping You Informed bulletin, “Planned Vacation and Other Travel” by clicking here.
+- To get a more in-depth look at these questions and their answers, check out our Keeping You Informed bulletin, “Planned Vacation and Other Travel” by clicking on our vacation KYI.

 Frank Alvarez is the Digital Media Coordinator at Foster and Adoptive Family Services.